sinha1304/ML_projects/Automatidata/README.md

 # 5. Regression Analysis
 Finally, we determine the correct modelling approach and build a regression model.
 We check the model assumptions and evaluate the model performance.
 The model results are then interpreted and summarized findings are shared with the stakeholders.

+# Based on our report, NYC TLC wants us to design a machine learning model to predict whether customers would be generous or not with tipping.
+This could help taxi drivers in the long run.
+# 6. Machine Learning:
+In this part of a new objective related to the project, we explore Random Forest Classifier and XGboost as the two machine learning algorithms.
+We compare which model works well for case and propose a model with efficient hyperparameters.